iotaledger/iota.rs/documentation/docs/libraries/java/api_reference.md

 #### payloadType(): MessagePayloadType

 Get the type of message this contains (used to select the correct getter).
-Possiple types are TRANSACTION, MILESTONE, INDEXATION, RECEIPT and TREASURY_TRANSACTION.
+Possible types are TRANSACTION, MILESTONE, INDEXATION, RECEIPT and TREASURY_TRANSACTION.

 #### getAsIndexation(): Optional&lt;IndexationPayload&gt;